Senior Research Professor

 CV SSRN SelectedWorks Bio

 Richard Stith teaches at Valparaiso University Law School in Indiana, where he was named the first Swygert Research Fellow in recognition of his scholarship.
+He is now Senior Research Professor.

 Professor Stith received both his law degree and a doctorate in ethics from Yale University.
 From Harvard and from the University of California, Berkeley, he holds degrees in political theory.